gangstead/spray-moviedb/README.md

 Running the app
 ---------------

-After cloning, the first thing you'll want to do to get any use out of this project is to [register an account and request an API key at themoviedb.org](http://docs.themoviedb.apiary.io/).
+After cloning, the first thing you'll want to do before building and running the project is to [register an account and request an API key at themoviedb.org](http://docs.themoviedb.apiary.io/).

 Once you obtain an API key, open GlobalConstants.scala and replace *putyourmoviedbapikeyhere* with your API key.